Last Updated on May 9, 2023

 Countries in the Extra-Union regime category include Belgium, France, Italy, Ireland, Spain and Portugal.

-Diving a bit deeper into some individual Extra-Union countries, Belgium historically has received immigrants based on a common language.
+Furthering into some Extra-Union countries, Belgium has historically received immigrants based on a common language.
 As such, Belgium’s foreign nationals arrived from what are now the EU member states.
 Ireland has historically received large numbers of immigrants from Scotland.
-Work visas are available in Ireland for non-EU nationals, but a job offer is required.
+Ireland offers work visas to non-EU nationals but requires these applicants to hold a job offer.

 The Extra-Union regimes also include the Schengen Area, or the “Schengen Zone,” which includes 26 European countries.
 The Schengen countries have reciprocal travel and free movement arrangements.
 They also have a common visa policy.